-Some host-based IDPSs offer non-IDPS capabilities such as antivirus software, spam filtering, and Web or e-mail content filtering.
-It is outside the scope of this guide to discuss these capabilities, which are often provided by bundling separate products with the IDPS software.
+Some host-based IDPSs offer non-IDPS capabilities such as antivirus software, spam filtering, and web or email content filtering.
+It is outside the scope of this guide to discuss these capabilities, which are often provided by bundling separate products with the IDPS software (e.g., "endpoint protection").
 This section focuses on those additional product capabilities that are more closely tied to host-based IDPS functionality.
 Examples of these capabilities are as follows:

 ■ Removable Media Restriction.
-Some products can enforce restrictions on the use of removable media, both USB-based (e.g., flash drive) and traditional (e.g., CD, floppy disk).
+Some products can enforce restrictions on the use of removable media, such as flash drives.
 This can prevent malware or other unwanted files from being transferred to a host, and can also stop sensitive files from being copied from the host to removable media.

 - Audiovisual Device Monitoring.
 A few host-based IDPS products can detect when a host's audiovisual devices, such as microphones, cameras, or IP-based phones are activated or used.
 This could indicate that the host has been compromised by an attacker. - Host Hardening.
 Some host-based IDPSs can automatically harden hosts on an ongoing basis.
 For example, if an application is reconfigured, causing a particular security function to be disabled, the IDPS could detect this and enable the security function. - Process Status Monitoring.
 Some products monitor the status of processes or services running on a host, and if they detect that one has stopped, they restart it automatically.
 Some products can also monitor the status of security programs such as antivirus software. - Network Traffic Sanitization.
 Some agents, particularly those deployed on appliances, can sanitize the network traffic that they monitor.
 For example, an appliance-based agent could act as a proxy and rebuild each request and response that is directed through it.
 This can be effective at neutralizing certain unusual activity, particularly in packet headers and application protocol headers.
 Sanitization performed by an appliance can also reduce the amount of reconnaissance the attackers can perform on the host it is protecting.
 Examples include hiding the servers' OS fingerprints and application error messages.
-Some products can also prevent sensitive information such as social security numbers and credit card numbers from being displayed on Web server pages.
+Some products can also prevent sensitive information such as social security numbers and credit card numbers from being displayed on web server pages.